 (c) a body approved by the Minister as a body to which loans may be made under this Division;

-“loan agreement” means an agreement between the State and a lending institution in relation to a loan from home finance moneys for on-lending by the institution to assist borrowers to erect or purchase homes for themselves and their families (if any), and the terms “Commonwealth Housing Act” and “Housing Agreement” have the meanings respectively given to them in Division 1.
+loan agreement means an agreement between the State and a lending institution in relation to a loan from home finance moneys for on-lending by the institution to assist borrowers to erect or purchase homes for themselves and their families (if any), and the terms Commonwealth Housing Act and Housing Agreement have the meanings respectively given to them in Division 1.

 (2) Nothing in this Division authorises the making of a loan from home finance moneys referred to in paragraph (a) of the definition of that term in subsection (1) other than to an institution to which such a loan may be made under the terms of the relevant Commonwealth Housing Act or Housing Agreement.